-Amla (Indian goosebery) can help with diabetes and many other diabetes co factors
+Amla (Indian goosebery) can help with diabetes and many other diseases

 About this plant

 Amla is a small to medium size tree reaching 8 – 10 m in height.
-It presents a crooked trunk and spreading branches.
-The leaves are oval shaped and short the flowers are greenish yellow.
+The trunk is crooked with spreading branches.
+Leaves are oval shaped and short, the flowers are greenish yellow.
 The fruits are almost perfect spheres of about 1 – 1 1/2 in diameter.
 Amla fruits taste bitter and sour and have a fair amount of fiber.

 Amla anti diabetic properties:

 - Improve liver function